-The death of turtle hatchlings due to the sargassum barrier on the beaches is increasing, according to Cozumel's environmental authorities, since in recent weeks dozens of turtle hatchlings have been found dead on San Martin beach, on the eastern side of the island, apparently unable to pass through the mounds of algae, in addition to their natural predator such as birds.
+The death of turtle hatchlings due to the sargassum barrier on the beaches is increasing, according to Cozumel's environmental authorities, since dozens of turtle hatchlings have been found dead on San Martin beach, on the eastern side of the island, apparently unable to pass through the mounds of algae, in addition to their natural predator such as birds.

 Only 1% of turtles reach adulthood